Corno da tirarsi

-However, it is only called for in three cantatas by name, BWV 46, 162 and 67.
-Aside from its appearance in the works of Bach, there is no other evidence of its existence – Picon states "No… corno da tirarsi instrument remains.
+but only in three cantatas is it called for by name.
+Those are BWV 46, 162 and 67.
+Outside of the works of Bach, there is no evidence of its existence.
+Olivier Picon states "No… corno da tirarsi instrument remains.
 Nor some dictionary article, maker's bill, player's list, picture or document of any kind that would bring proof of the actual existence of the instrument.
 The reality of the corno da tirarsi is only documented (as far as we know) by its music – and that by a single composer."